GARRIMA, Aboriginal Design Recycled Mat, Teal & Navy

 Colours: Teal and Navy.
 It also comes in Teal and White

-Note: This mat comes in a recycled plastic carry bag for your convenience.
+Note: This mat comes with a recycled plastic carry bag for your convenience.

 These mats are reversible.
 Photos show both sides of the same mat.
 Mat colours may differ slightly from the images shown due to the different inks used in individual print runs.